Home Mortgage Loans

 Call our residential mortgage specialist, Karmin Laramie Lynam, at 520-797-6655.

-Commerce Bank of Arizona offers a wide variety of mortgage solutions for purchasing a new home, refinancing an existing home or borrowing against the home equity you’ve accrued.
+Commerce Bank of Arizona offers a wide variety of mortgage solutions for purchasing a new home or refinancing an existing home.

 (Residential mortgages are available for single family residences of one to four units on primary residences, second homes and vacation homes.
 Certain interest paid may qualify for a tax deduction; consult your tax advisor for further information.)